microsoft/typespec/packages/xml/README.md

 #### `@unwrapped`

 Specify that the target property shouldn't create a wrapper node.
-This allow array properties to be flattened inside the model node or raw text to be inclued.
+This allow array properties to be flattened inside the model node or raw text to be included.
 It cannot be used with `@attribute`.

 ```typespec